Dust collection system

 Bandsaw

 So far, the most intricate collection setup I have is on the bandsaw.
 The cross sectional area of a 6" duct equals two 4" ducts plus a 2", which is what I've split into.
 One 4" goes to the standard dust port while the other is pointed up just below the lower guides.
-The two inch goes to a flexible duct above the table to suck in any free-floating fines pulled around by the blade.
-I'm capturing (I believe) all or nearly all the fine dust that used to coat the entire area around the bandsaw.
+A flexible hose is used for the 2" inlet.

 I didn't want to spend $45 on another 6x6x4 wye plus the adapters to get the 2" outlet, so I made my own 2" inlet.
 I drilled an appropriately sized hole into the upper duct segement and inserted some 2" PVC.
 I then heated the 6" duct with a small heat gun to soften it while pulling down on the 2" part.
 In just a few minutes, I had an angled hole.
 After trimming the 2" piece to a proper angle, I attached it with two small screws (one inside).
 The edges of the hole leak a bit and someday I'll probably put some silicone caulk on it.